Old Delhi Street Food Tour: An Insider’s Food Walk

 You’ve got to order and pay for your food and wait for it out front.
 I’ve been told there is a seating area behind the shop but I’ve never seen it.

-👍 You may notice that some food stands seem to have multiple locations.
-A lot of Old Delhi eateries have been in the same families for many generations.
-But sometimes a member of the family opens a new location (usually because of a family disagreement), resulting in several locations with very similar names.
+Some food stands seem to have multiple locations.
+Many Old Delhi eateries have been in the same families for generations.
+Sometimes a family member opens a new location (usually because of a disagreement), resulting in several locations with very similar names.
 It can get confusing.

 8. Haji Nadeem Shahi Sheermal